Submitting a Presentation Proposal

 - Safe & Together Model: If you are a Certified Trainer and would like to workshop a particular topic or skill from the Safe & Together Model.

-- Notification of acceptance will be sent two months before the conference.
-All proposal presenters will be contacted at that time.
+Notification of acceptance will be sent 6-8 weeks before the conference

 - 75-minute presentations (including time for Q&A)